Death Has a Shadow: Production

 Upon completion of the pilot, the series went on the air.
 "Death Has a Shadow" was the first episode of Family Guy to be aired.
 It was written by creator MacFarlane and was the first episode to be directed by Peter Shin.
-The episode guest-starred Lori Alan as Diane Simmons, Carlos Alazraqui as Mr. Weed, Mike Henry as Cleveland Brown, Billy West, Fred Tatasciore, Joey Slotnick, Phil LaMarr, Wally Wingert, and fellow cartoonist Butch Hartman as various characters.
+The episode guest-starred Lori Alan as Diane Simmons, Carlos Alazraqui as Mr. Weed, Mike Henry as Cleveland Brown, Billy West, Fred Tatasciore, Joey Slotnick, Phil LaMarr, Wally Wingert, and fellow cartoonist Butch Hartman.
 The episode aired after Super Bowl XXXIII on January 31, 1999.

 For "Death Has a Shadow", several changes were made from the original pilot pitch.
 For the series, Lois was a redhead, as opposed to the original pilot, where she was a blonde.
 In the original pilot, Lois discovered that Peter lost his job, and by the end of the episode, he fails to get a new one, nor does he apply for welfare.
 The idea for Peter to apply for welfare and unintentionally become wealthy was suggested by executive producer David Zuckerman, who suggested the idea in order to add a larger amount of plot to the episode.
 Several sequences and gags were integrated into the episode from creator MacFarlane's 1995 thesis film The Life of Larry, including the sequence where the Griffin family sees Philadelphia, and a brief cutaway where Peter farts for the first time at the age of 30.